Fixed indexed annuity (FIA) sales continue to see strong growth.

-The growth of this insurance product mainly comes from challenging market conditions, a perpetual low interest rate environment, and financial professionals looking for fixed income alternatives outside of bonds.
+And it mainly comes from challenging market conditions, a perpetual low-interest-rate environment, and financial professionals looking for fixed income alternatives outside of bonds.

-So the natural question I get asked from a lot of the financial professionals new to the FIA products is how do we position these insurance products to be suitable with our clients?
-Below is a simplistic way that I explain these insurance products and their functionality inside of a retirement income strategy.
+So the natural question I get asked from a lot of the financial professionals new to FIA products is:

-The basics are very easy.
-Safety of principle, reasonable rate of return, and a lifetime income stream that your client can’t outlive.
+The basics are very simple: the safety of principle, a reasonable rate of return, and a lifetime income stream that your client can’t outlive.

-The challenge is, how do I know what insurance product will be the appropriate fit?
-There are literally hundreds if not thousands of insurance products available today and each one has a specific design and place.
+The challenge is how to know what insurance product will be the appropriate fit.
+There are literally thousands of insurance products available today and each one has a specific design and place.

-When looking at the FIA space any insurance product will fall in one of four categories:
+FIA insurance products will fall in one of four categories:

-- Guaranteed Income – pension style income with a guaranteed payout at specific ages with no potential for increase in the future
+- Guaranteed Income.
+Pension-style income with a guaranteed payout at specific ages with no potential for an increase in the future.